Degree: Master of Science (M.Sc.)

 If you have scientific ambitions and an excellent master's degree, if could be of interest to you to consider a PhD and a subsequent career at a university or in research.

-• future-oriented engineering program
+• future-oriented engineering degree program

-• large percentage of practical experience (exercises, project work)
+• high practical component (exercises, project work)

 • research-oriented teaching through active involvement in research and engineering projects